fritzo/pomagma/doc/philosophy.md

+# Pomagma

-# Pomagma: An experiment in Extensional Programming
+## An experiment in Extensional Programming

 The [Pomagma](https://github.com/fritzo/pomagma)+[Puddle](https://github.com/fritzo/puddle) system
 is an extensional programming environment